besok/msa-nd-box/discovery/README.md

 #### circuit-breaker
 The basic idea for a circuit breaker is to be a proxy between a service and its invoker.\
-If the service has some degradation in performance it should be disabled or terminated or restarted or whatever.\
+If the service has some degradation in performance it should be disabled or terminated or restarted or whatever.
-If the service has some degradation in performance it should be disabled or terminated or restarted what ever.

 It can be achieved by measuring performance every invoke(in that library at least)
 - on the client side, it is provided by finding all methods marked @CircuitBreaker and proxying them by method measuring the time of executing